2FA: Two-Factor Authentication Option for WordPress

 SCREEN-OF-ANDROID-APP-BEGIN-BUTTON

 6. Select "Scan a barcode".
-If you can't use your camera on your device then click the line "Enter a provided key".
+If you can't use your camera on your device then click the "Enter a provided key" line.

 SCREEN-OF-ANDROID-APP-QR-CODE-WORK